Scars unite new mom, son

 "We've been so, so blessed. ...
 The results have been really fantastic."

-Born in September, Everett is now growing normally, Belfort said, with normal neurologic function.
-He doesn't have the shunt that spina bifida patients often require to drain fluid from the brain, and a clubfoot -- unrelated to the defect -- is being treated with orthotics.
+Everett is now growing normally, Belfort said, with normal neurologic function.
+He doesn't have the shunt that spina bifida patients often require to drain fluid from the brain, and a clubfoot is being treated with orthotics.
 He's even getting advanced ratings in some development metrics such as core strength and ability to push himself upright.

 "We don't know what the very long-term outcomes are going to be," Belfort said, so the team will continue to monitor his development for at least five years.
 "This is a lifelong disease.
 Spina bifida is not something you fix with a single surgery."